24071214-commits/prathmeshwankhede_DWP_79_casestudy/README.md

 Product advertisements
 Navigation menu
 This structure ensures users can quickly find products and deals.
-Color Scheme
+Color Scheme:-
 The interface uses:
 🔴 Red for promotions and highlights
 ⚪ White for clean readability
 This combination improves visibility and user attention.
-⚙️ Technologies Used
+⚙️ Technologies Used:-
 HTML5
 CSS3
 Flexbox Layout
 Tools Used:
 VS Code
 Web Browser Preview
-📂 Project Structure
+📂 Project Structure:-
-Copy code

 flipkart-homepage-ui
 │